-Loyola’s University Chicago’s Institute of Environmental Sustainability (IES) is engaged in advancing skills and knowledge in sustainable agriculture and developing local food systems through the Urban Agriculture Program.
+Loyola’s University Chicago’s School of Environmental Sustainability (SES) is engaged in advancing skills and knowledge in sustainable agriculture and developing local food systems through the Urban Agriculture Program.

 There are three main objectives of the Urban Agriculture program:

-- Educate—Provide hands on experiences and educational opportunities for Loyola students and faculty to support the IES curriculum through class projects, internships, research, and outreach.
+- Educate—Provide hands on experiences and educational opportunities for Loyola students and faculty to support the SES curriculum through class projects, internships, research, and outreach.

 - Provide—Harvest and distribute campus-grown food products to the Loyola Farmers Market, local restaurants, and donate to local food pantries that serve those in need.

 - Engage—Provide opportunities to engage the local community through visits, tours, workshops, and demonstrations of our urban agriculture production spaces.

 We manage several edible production spaces on Loyola’s Lakeshore campus including Winthrop Garden, Mertz Terrace Garden, Quinlan Rooftop Garden, and the Greenhouse Lab featuring two aquaponics systems.
 In 2014, we harvested 1,700 lbs of produce with the help of 14 student employees and 300 total student volunteers.